apache/nuttx/Documentation/platforms/arm/stm32h7/boards/linum-stm32h753bi/index.rst

 rndis
 -----
-This exemple use ethernet over usb and show how configure ip and download file with wget command from server.
+This example use ethernet over usb and show how configure ip and download file with wget command from server.

 After flash the board check if the linux found and recognized the new network driver::